mykelalvis/FATESRD/Other/fate-core-SRD.md

 Use the defend action to avoid an attack or prevent someone from creating an advantage against you.

-Whenever someone attacks you in a conflict or tries to [[create advantage]] on you, you always get a chance to defend.
+Whenever someone attacks you in a conflict or tries to [[Create Advantage]] on you, you always get a chance to defend.
 As with attacks, this isn't always about avoiding physical sources of danger—some of the skills allow you to defend against attempts to harm your mind or damage your resolve.

 Because you roll to defend as a reaction, your opposition is almost always active.
 If you're rolling a defend action against passive opposition, it's because the environment is hostile to you somehow (like a blazing fire), or the attacking NPC isn't important enough for the GM to bother with dice.